 This pencil skirt will only take 20 minutes to make.
 To begin, fold your fabric in half, then, lay and trace the pattern on top.
 Pin and cut the fabric, and repeat this on the other half.
 With the wrong side facing outward, sew the two fabrics at the sides.
 Finally, fold about an inch at the top and sew in place.

 Want more DIY clothes ideas?
-Press play on the video below to learn how to distress your jeans:
+Press play on the video below by Rachelleea to learn how to distress your jeans:

 I sure hope these DIY clothes ideas bring new outfits for your wardrobe!
 Remember ladies, it’s never too late to make the most of your old clothes.
-So try your hand at this roundup of DIYs!
+So try your hand at this roundup of DIY clothes!

-Editor’s Note – This post was originally published in September 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on May 6, 2017, and has been updated for quality and relevancy.